Front Porch Appeal Newsletter

 We share ideas with one another for decorating and using our porches.

-We have over 10,200 porch friends and would love to count you among them.
+We have nearly 10,500 porch followers and would love to count you among them.

 Happy porch sitting from your friends,